Noaemien/ada-template-website/final.md

 As you can see it's a very, **very** close match.
 Both seem to be on equal footing regarding how quickly they lead to victory in the Wikispeedia game.

 Now let's look at **Versatility**.
-The UK was much more versatile than Japan before—will it manage to win this metric over the USA?
+The UK was much more versatile than Japan before, will it manage to win this metric over the USA?

 ![Match analysis](images/UK_vs_USA_ver.png)